enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/filters.md

 ???

-* Filters are used to temporarily hide some data in your spreadsheet so you can more easily analyze a selected part of data.
+* Filters are used to hide a portion of the data in a spreadsheet to allow exposing or analyzing only a subset of the data.
 * Filters are used to add different colors to your cells.
 * Filters are used to filter between different sheets of data.
 * Filters are used to clean up functions.